Primary

 Also targets: Glutes

-Want Cyclist Squat in your program?
+See where Cyclist Squat fits in your weekly plan

 Stand with heels elevated on plates, feet close together.